ammar-tanwar/bloglearnbay/posts/business-analyst-certification.md

 The one with specialized business analytics skills and expertise can conquer the industry and beat other competitors.
 Since the market is changing, updating yourself with trending certifications can better help.

 **Business analytics courses** can redefine your career if used well.
-Thisbuilds a specialized career path that takes you toward success.
+This builds a specialized career path that takes you toward success.

 ### 2. Be a part of a global workforce